RoastBeefSandwichCo/gatewayd-installers/README.md

 ##Notes
 **This is a work in progress**
-  - Currently, postgresql https is not working.
-You must remove/comment the ssl lines in ripple-rest/config.json
+  - Currently, gatewayd cannot be configured to use ripple-rest over https.
+"SSL" in gatewayd/config/config.js must be set to false.
+The ripple-rest api, however, works fine.
+I believe this is MY problem and does not reflect an issue in gatewayd.

 ##Thanks
   - @jzlcdh for exhaustive testing and an invaluable stream of useful, productive feedback.